Sv443/BetterYTM/contributing.md

 > // private token for authenticated function calls (don't store this persistently, as your plugin gets a new one every page load!)
 > let authToken: string | undefined;
 >
-> // since some function calls require the token, this function can be called to get it once the plugin is fully registered
+> // since some function calls require the token, this function can be called to return it once the plugin is fully registered
 > export function getToken() {
 >   return authToken;
 > }